Our traffic lights conform to international standards in terms of their colour, but we have slightly different phasing than some countries.

 A green light means you can go, as long as it’s safe to do so.

-Filter lights are arrows that point left, right or straight ahead.
+Turn arrows are arrows that point left, right or straight ahead.
 They give specific directions to the traffic and can be used when traffic needs to be held to allow pedestrians to cross, or in complex junctions where one or more lanes can be allowed to proceed independently of others.